zoya-a/obj_modifier/README.md

 1. Fork this repository
 2. Create a new branch with a name that is as descriptive and short as possible
-3. In that branch implement centerVertices method located in `src/main/java/ObjModifier.java` .
+3. In that branch implement `centerVertices` method located in `src/main/java/ObjModifier.java` .
-4. Merge the new branch back to the master branch
+4. Merge the new branch back to the `master` branch
-5. Push changes
+5. Push your changes
-6. Send a link to the repo for us to inspect
+6. Send a link to your repository for us to inspect

 *NOTE*: You are not allowed to change any other files or add new ones.
 *HINT*: Write clean and readable code.